isabella232/adobeio-codelabs-debugging/lessons/welldone.md

 ## Well done

-You have successfully completed the codelab and learnt how to build an awesome app.
+Congratulations!
+You have successfully completed the codelab.

 ### Achievements

 You have learned:

-* A
+* How to start a debugger for a Firefly app in VSCode
-* B
+* How to debug an action
-* C
+* How to manage application logs

 ### What's next ?

-Stay tuned.
+Check out other useful codelabs for your projects at [Adobe I/O Codelabs website](https://adobedocs.github.io/adobeio-codelabs).